Marin cabinet

-The Marin Cabinet is the incumbent 76th government of Finland.
+The cabinet of Sanna Marin was the 76th government of Finland.
 It was formed following the collapse of the Rinne Cabinet and officially took office on 10 December 2019.
-The cabinet headed by Sanna Marin consists of a coalition formed by the Social Democratic Party, the Centre Party, the Green League, the Left Alliance, and the Swedish People's Party.
+The cabinet headed by Sanna Marin consisted of a coalition formed by the Social Democratic Party, the Centre Party, the Green League, the Left Alliance, and the Swedish People's Party.

 Ministers

-There are a total of 19 ministers in Marin's cabinet: seven ministers from the Social Democratic Party, five from the Centre Party, three from the Green League, and two each from the Left Alliance and Swedish People's Party.
+There were a total of 19 ministers in Marin's cabinet: seven ministers from the Social Democratic Party, five from the Centre Party, three from the Green League, and two each from the Left Alliance and Swedish People's Party.

-The composition mostly resembles that of the preceding Rinne Cabinet, although the former prime minister, Antti Rinne, does not have a position in the new government.
+The composition mostly resembled that of the preceding Rinne Cabinet, although the former prime minister, Antti Rinne, did not have a position in the new government.
 The leader of the Centre Party, Katri Kulmuni, exchanged her Rinne-era portfolio as the Minister of Economic Affairs for the combined position of the Minister of Finance and the Minister deputising for the Prime Minister, switching places with Mika Lintilä.
 The latter portfolio carries significant veto power over government finances, and its holder is effectively the government's second-in-command.
 This transfer solidified Kulmuni's position as the leader of the Centre Party – a position which she had assumed only three months before the formation of Marin's government.
 Sirpa Paatero, the Social Democratic minister previously responsible for local government and ownership steering, was readmitted into the government despite her resignation from the Rinne Cabinet just days before.
 Ownership steering responsibilities were given to Tytti Tuppurainen, the Minister of European Affairs.
 SDP's Tuula Haatainen, the only new minister in Marin's government, took over as the Minister of Employment from Timo Harakka, and Harakka was given Sanna Marin's former portfolio of the Minister of Transport and Communications.
 All other portfolios were unchanged.
 The portfolio assignments as of July 2021 were: